-Banksia Gardens Community Services is a vibrant neighbourhood house and community service organisation located in the heart of Broadmeadows.
-With a strong commitment to community development and action research principles, our programs focus mainly on early childhood, education and training, gender equity, young people, environmental sustainability and community participation and advocacy.
-More than 30 groups and Associations are based at our Centre, which was used by more than 80,000 people in 2019.
+Banksia Gardens Community Services is a vibrant organisation with its headquarters located in the heart of Broadmeadows.
+Banksia Gardens is a neighbourhood house, a learn local, a registered charity, and an organisation with a strong commitment to community development and action research principles.
+Our Programs focus mainly on early childhood, education and training, gender equity, young people, environmental sustainability and community participation and advocacy.
+More than 30 groups and Associations are located at our headquarters and other sites, in 2023 more than 80,000 people used our Service.

 Transforming lives, strengthening communities, reducing disadvantage